-The "eureka moments" when a player hits their first line drive, makes their first crisp throw, or catches their first high fly ball and looks in their glove in amazement.
+The "eureka moments," such as when a developmental player hits their first line drive, makes their first crisp throw, or catches their first high fly ball and looks in their glove in amazement.
+With more advanced players, it always brings me joy to watch them advance on their craft, learn the game more deeply, and grow in confidence and ability.
 Breakthroughs, and expressions of joy, are some of the best things you can get out of the game at any level.

 He know what to do and when to do it

 He payed close attention to each boys skill and gave great advice on how to improve.
 Always has a positive attitude and gives everyone a chance!

 It was a great 3 year working together and is a very supportive and positive coach and is good at what does